RaelzeraXD/Flask-MySQL-API/README.md

 # Restful_Api
-A RESTful API built with python(Flask + MongoDB | Django + Mysql) and go(Gin + Mysql |
-Fiber + MongoDB) running in docker, allowing users to perform CRUD operations on a database through HTTP requests
+A RESTful API built with Go(Gin + Mysql | Fiber + MongoDB) and Python(Flask + MongoDB | Django + Mysql) running in docker, allowing users to perform CRUD operations on a database through HTTP requests.
 ### prerequisites
 - [Docker](https://www.docker.com/get-started): Docker is required to run the application in a container.
 ### EndPoints